- Food and Cooking

 - Variation: For a richer vanilla flavor, stop creaming the butter after 2 minutes, slice open a vanilla bean pod lengthwise and scrape the seeds into the butter with the tip of a paring knife, then continue creaming the butter.
 Omit the vanilla extract.

-It takes just a few minutes to whip up a batch of this easy petits fours icing!
+It takes just a few minutes to whip up a batch of this thin, pourable icing.

 - 1 lb. confectioner's sugar (AKA powdered sugar or icing sugar)